oplS15projects/FP4-proposal/README.md

 For this project we will have to make use of higher order procedures such as foldr, map, filter, etc. for when we transition between world states and when we are redrawing the map/level.
 We will also have to seperate our code into sprites, entities, maps, and our procedures which we hand to "big-bang"; therefore we are building an abstraction barrier between our helper procedures and all of our game data.

 ### Data set or other source materials
-All of our sprites will have to come from an image file which will be saved locally within the game directory.
+All of our sprites will have to come from a image files which will be saved locally within the game directory.
 We plan to provide the graphics for the game ourselves, but because programming is our priority, we may end up using graphics from any source online.

 We plan to have a feature which will allow a user to save their current status in the game to a file which they can later read from to resume their progress.